 Westphal has a bachelor's degree in economics from the University of Pennsylvania and a master's degree in urban planning from the University of Michigan.
-He is married to Cynthia Kortman Westphal, an assistant professor of musical theater at the University of Michigan School of Music.
+He is married to Cynthia Kortman Westphal, an associate professor of musical theater at the University of Michigan School of Music.
 They have two young sons and live in the Glacier Highlands neighborhood.

 Kirk Westphal: In The News

 Ann Arbor council shuts down talks of privatizing trash pickup – MLive, May 24, 2018

 Ann Arbor approves $5.2M deal to settle Y Lot dispute with Dahlmann – MLive, May 22, 2018

 City Council passes 2019 Fiscal Year budget – Michigan Daily, May 22, 2018

 Does Ann Arbor need a new tax to fund affordable housing? – MLive, May 15, 2018

 Mayor claims Y Lot 'no' votes may have cost Ann Arbor big money – MLive, May 2, 2018